-Allyson Baker is co-head of Venable’s Consumer Financial Services practice.
+Allyson Baker is chair of Venable's Financial Services practice and co-chair of the Consumer Financial Services practice .
 Allyson is a trial attorney, civil litigator, and counselor with significant experience in the federal government and private practice.
 Allyson represents consumer finance companies and individuals in confidential, non-public investigations initiated by the Consumer Financial Protection Bureau’s (CFPB) Office of Enforcement, state attorneys general, Federal Trade Commission (FTC), state banking agencies, and the Department of Justice (DOJ).
 She also serves as litigation counsel for financial services companies, advises on consumer financial laws, and provides strategic and risk management counsel to consumer finance companies dealing with the CFPB and other federal and state law enforcement and regulatory agencies.

 Immediately before joining Venable, Allyson was an enforcement attorney at the CFPB, where she served as lead counsel in In the Matter of Discover Bank, which was one of the first enforcement actions in agency history and resulted in one of the largest agency settlements to date.
 She was a member of the initial team of attorneys hired to stand up the CFPB’s Office of Enforcement.
 As part of this effort, she helped formulate policies on litigation and investigations.
 She also led an office working group that created, reviewed, and coordinated research projects involving the application and jurisdiction of the Consumer Financial Protection Act and a group that coordinated the work of the Office of Enforcement and the CFPB’s Office of Fair Lending and Equal Opportunity.